RingCentral-Pro-Services/ivrorchestrator-docs/docs/users/user-datatable.md

 * **Role-** the role assigned to this user.
 * **Last Login-** the the last time this user logged into the IVR Orchestrator.

 The Roles tab displays the roles and the associated permissions they might have regarding their access to [IVR Orchestrator](https://ivrorchestrator.ps.ringcentral.com).
-Visit the [roles dataable](users/roles-datatable) to learn more.
+Visit the [roles data table](users/roles-datatable) page to learn more.

 ## Sorting
 By default the data is sorted by the **First Name** value in a descending order.
 To change the sort order of a column click the name of the column you would like to sort.
 It will cycle through the following options: